I recently received a question from a reader:

-I told my mum about it in the morning and I remember her really paying attention to me and seeming worried.
-My mum has a very scientific background so I’m not sure what was going through her mind at that point when I told her that I “saw something”.
+I told my mother about it in the morning and I remember her really paying attention to me and seeming worried.
+My mum has a very scientific background so I’m not sure what was going through her mind at that point when I told her what I saw.

 I remember her telling me that I had seen the tooth fairy (I had a tooth under my pillow that night).

-But being very sensitive, I picked up on my mum’s worry and concern and the situation seemed serious to me somehow, because of that.
+But being very sensitive, I picked up on her worry and concern and the situation seemed serious to me somehow.
 Plus I was confused as to why the tooth fairy was so scary and not like I had imagined her at all.
-If my mum was worried, I felt, then I should be scared too.
+If my mother was worried, I felt, then I should be scared too.

-(Incidentally, this is when my fear of spirits really took root, to the extent that it was the biggest hurdle for me to overcome when I started to do psychic development.
+(Incidentally, this is when my fear of spirits really took root, to the extent that it was the biggest hurdle for me to overcome when I started to explore intuitive development.
 I shut down my clairvoyance big time and for a long time I didn’t want to become a professional intuitive because I was too scared, even though I knew it was my path.)

 Anyway, having been on the receiving end of a fib about the tooth fairy, and the confusion it created, my advice would be to tell the truth and try not to convey any worries you are having about the situation.
-It will just make your child feel that there is ‘something wrong’ and she will feel the energy.
+It will just make your child feel that there is something wrong.
 After all, if your child is ‘seeing things’, the chances are he/she might be an empath too and if she is, she will definitely pick up on your anxiety.

-What if you can’t explain it to your child because you don’t know anything about spirits?
-Here’s a quick run down of the facts, according to me:
+What if you can’t explain this topic to your child because you don’t know anything about spirits?
+Here’s a quick run down of the facts, according to my knowledge and experience:

 The Reality of ‘Ghosts’

 Sometimes these spirits are seen or sensed.
-People who are doing psychic development can sometimes get excited when they get in contact with a spirit, and begin to channel it, just because they can.
-That’s a very bad move, unless you want to channel a spirit of a very low vibration who will probably freak out on you.
-These lost spirits are very unstable.
-We generally want to channel spirit guides and those spirits who are MEANT to assist us – not these lost spirits.
+People who are doing intuitive development can sometimes get excited when they get in contact with a spirit, and begin to channel it, just because they can.
+That’s a very bad move, unless you want to channel a spirit of a very low vibration.
+Instead, we want to channel Spirit Guides and those spirits who are MEANT to assist us – not these lost spirits.